 You will need to submit the following to SWITCH:

-- current criminal record check dated within the last two years.
+– Criminal record check dated within the last two years

 4. Sign up for a shift.

 Once oriented, you will be in the SWITCH system.
 We use a scheduling system right on our website.
 For instructions and information about signing up for shifts, see the “How to sign up for shifts” tab at the left.

 How to sign up for shifts

 SWITCH uses an online self-scheduling system for volunteers and mentors.
 After you get oriented, an email will be sent to you providing you with a login and password.
 Once oriented, you will be able to sign up for shifts up to 24 hours before it starts.

 Step by step instructions signing up for a shift:

-- Go to the SWITCH website and click “Scheduler” at the top right-hand side of the page under Calendar.
+- Go to the SWITCH website and click “Scheduler” at the top right-hand side of the page.

-- Use the email address you gave SWITCH at orientation and your password to log in.
+- Use the email address you gave at orientation to log in.

 - Once you log in, you will be able to click onto SWITCH shifts shown on the Calendar to sign up.

 - Click on the date you want to sign up and a window will pop up.